 To apply to study Architecture at King’s you need to have an enthusiasm for design and, ideally, an interest in both the arts and the sciences.
 The ability to draw and an interest in the history of art and architecture are both important.
 We will expect you to have a knowledge of Mathematics to a least a good GCSE standard, but A-level (or equivalent) Maths is not a necessary requirement.
 The majority of applicants have studied Art (though again this is not a requirement).
 Art provides a better preparation for the Cambridge Architecture course than subjects such as Design and Technology or Technical Graphics.

-Although there are no pre-interview assessments for Architecture at King's, if you are invited for interview you will be asked to take an at-interview Admissions Assessment which lasts one hour.
+Although there are no pre-registration required assessments for Architecture at King's, if you are invited for interview you will be asked to take a Cambridge college-registered Admissions Assessment which lasts one hour.
 You do not need to register for this assessment as it will be organised automatically by the College if you are invited for interview.
 Your performance in the admissions assessment will not be considered in isolation, but will be taken into account alongside the other elements of your application.

-Applicants for Architecture will not be asked to submit written work but will be asked to bring a portfolio of work to their interviews once the UCAS deadline has passed and be prepared to bring this to interview, should you be invited.
+Applicants for Architecture are required to submit a portfolio of work to their interviews once the UCAS deadline has passed and be prepared to bring this to interview, should you be invited.
 We do not formally ‘mark’ or assess the portfolio but in judging your suitability for the course we will be interested to see the terms in which you discuss your work.
 The choice of material included in your portfolio is up to you; successful candidates have brought paintings, drawings, prints, photographs and constructions of all kinds, particularly material that conveys a spatial and three dimensional interest.
 We would not, however, expect to see designs for buildings – that is what you are coming to Cambridge to learn!
 For more information please see the download about portfolios below.